Datalinker-Org/Farm-Assurance/README.md

 ## Schemas for [Farm Assurance](Farm-Assurance/README.MD)

-This repository is now dereprecated.
+This repository is now deprecated.

 [Return to website](https://www.datalinker.org/schemas)